-- Elect naval science as one of their courses in the University, for four full years. - 2.
+- 1. Elect naval science as one of their courses in the University, for four full years. - 2.
 Submit evidence of citizenship. - 3.
-Submit to physical examination prior to enrollment, and yearly thereafter. - Agree to be vaccinated for small-pox and given typhoid prophylaxis during freshman year. - Devote five hours per week in attendance of the course in naval science and such other times as may be necessary properly to prepare their lessons.
+Submit to physical examination prior to enrollment, and yearly thereafter. - 4.
+Agree to be vaccinated for small-pox and given typhoid prophylaxis during freshman year. - 5.
+Devote five hours per week in attendance of the course in naval science and such other times as may be necessary properly to prepare their lessons.

-- Wear uniforms as required for drills and class room work, and to submit to naval discipline while under instruction in naval subjects and during the summer practice cruise. - 7.
+- 6. Wear uniforms as required for drills and class room work, and to submit to naval discipline while under instruction in naval subjects and during the summer practice cruise. - 7.
 Take the necessary courses in mathematics as part of their regular university program. - 8.
-Make one advanced summer cruise prior to receiving commission in the Naval Reserve. - Near the completion of this course, to apply for and accept a commission in the Naval or Marine Corps Reserve, if such be offered, and to consider it a moral obligation to apply for and accept such a commission under the conditions stated. - 10.
-Be unmarried at time of entrance, and agree to remain unmarried for the four-year course.
+Make one advanced summer cruise if offered, prior to receiving commission in the Naval Reserve. - 9.
+Near the completion of this course, to apply for and accept a commission in the Naval or Marine Corps Reserve, if such be offered, and to consider it a moral obligation to apply for and accept such a commission under the conditions stated. - 10.
+Be unmarried at time of entrance, and agree to remain unmarried for the four-year course. - 11.
+Agree to complete the Naval R.O.T.C. course in three years if required by the Navy Department.